-Raasha Gutierrez knew she would get some of the best education possible when she chose to come Georgia College.
+Raasha Gutierrez knew she would get some of the best education possible when she chose to come to Georgia College.
 The senior art major distinctly remembers the liberal arts mission, as well as the ability to focus all of her passions such as art, psychology and research throughout her studies as the primary factors that drew her to Georgia College.
-What she didn't know at the time was how much the art program would impact what she wanted her future.
+What she didn't know at the time was how much the art program would impact what she wanted for her future.

 "The professors care so much and are passionate about education.
 If we wanted to do something, they supported us.
 After working very closely with Dr. Katie Anania, I wanted to pursue an internship about museum work and art history.
-It was something I was interested in and I wanted to understand better.
+It was something I was interested in, and I wanted to understand better.
 My major has pushed me so much and has allowed me to grow and make mistakes that I will take with me for the rest of my life."

 "I was not super nervous," recalls Gutierrez.
 "I knew going into it that I was there to grow and learn.
 I think one of the biggest challenges was being put in a highly professional environment and having to learn how to work and interact with high-profile individuals."